capaj/array-sugar/README.md

 Usable in any environment that supports Object.defineProperty(oldest would probably be IE9).

-Available through npm and bower.
+Available through npm and bower, just require(or include in index.html) and you should be good to go.

     npm install array-sugar
     bower install array-sugar